+Having a daily meditation practice will enhance your life.
 Meditation is one of the simplest yet the most profound tools for training our minds.
 I know that there has been a lot said about meditating.
-And, I know, that everyone has at least basic ideas about the benefits of meditation.
+And I know that everyone has at least basic ideas about the benefits of meditation.

 Nevertheless, the majority of people still don’t meditate.
 I think that the reason is simple – we can feel overwhelmed about where to start.
-It may also look as something time-consuming and something difficult dedicated to just some weird boho people.
+It may also look time-consuming.

-Let me break this myth for you here and give your easy ideas on how to meditate.
+Let me break this myth for you here and give your easy ideas on developing a daily meditation practice.

 Daily Meditation Practice in 5 Steps

-If you’re a meditation newbie, then you don’t need to meditate longer than 3 minutes a day.
+Daily meditation practice can be as simple as dedicating 3 minutes of your time to staying present with yourself.
+If you’re a meditation newbie, you don’t need to meditate longer than 3 or 5 minutes a day.
 Creating a new morning habit is already a big step forward.
-You can meditate longer if you feel like but for the beginning commit to meditating at least 3 minutes.
+You can meditate longer if you feel like but for the beginning, commit to meditating for at least 3 minutes.
 This minimum time is already enough to rewire your mind slowly.

 I have been meditating for more than nine years regularly now, and I have never had two same meditations.
 Sometimes, it’s intense, and I completely lose track of time and everything around me.

 Other times, my meditation can be much shorter and shallower.
 It doesn’t matter.
 Both of them are fine.
+When you want to develop your daily meditation practice, you can’t judge yourself and the meditation.
 Meditating daily matters more than if you can get deep each time.
 Avoid any judging and cherish your own unique meditation experience.

 Make your mornings something that you look forward to.
 Create new morning habits that will carry you through the whole day.
 You can start with meditation and continue with reading, yoga, or shower.
-When you make it a routine, and you stay with it, the easier it gets for you.
+When you make it a routine and stay with it, it gets easier for you.
 You can read about some morning routine tips here.

-The traditional Zen meditation is a straightforward method in which you focus only on your breath.
+Traditional Zen meditation is a straightforward method in which you focus only on your breath.
 By giving attention to your breath, your mind ceases to wander.
-Even though this is the most well-known kind of meditation, from my experience, it’s not the easiest one to start with.
+Even though this is the most well-known kind of meditation, it’s not the easiest one to start with from my experience.

-Another option can be guided meditations which are great to avoid the mind to get distracted.
-In guided meditations, someone is guiding you through by telling you what to focus on, what to imagine, and how to breathe.
+Another option can be guided meditations, which are great to avoid the mind from getting distracted.
+In guided meditations, someone is guiding you by telling you what to focus on, what to imagine, and how to breathe.
 You can listen and follow the guidance.